Skip to main content

 ENROLL YOUR CLINIC NOW!

-An Institutional Review Board responsible for human subjects research at the University of Arizona reviewed this study and found it to be acceptable, according to applicable state and federal regulations and university policy designed to protect the rights and welfare of research participants. | Funding is provided by the NIH, grant number 4R33DA059889-03, IRB: STUDY00005677.
+An Institutional Review Board responsible for human subjects research at the University of Arizona reviewed this study and found it to be acceptable, according to applicable state and federal regulations and university policy designed to protect the rights and welfare of research participants (IRB: STUDY00005677). | Research is supported by the Helping to End Addiction Long-Term® Initiative, or NIH HEAL Initiative® by the National Institute on Drug Abuse of the National Institutes of Health under Award Number R33DA059889.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute of Health.